hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > In six short lessons, what would take six months:
 >
-> He next proclaims, tho' not with modest grace,
+> He next proclaims, though not with modest grace,
 >
 > What some folks think a little out of place,
 >